 Historically, the municipality has not tracked Zoning By-law Amendment applications within a program that can easily allow staff to advise Council of the average timeframe that the municipality renders decisions on Zoning By-law Amendment applications.
-Anecdotally, staff can advise that many municipalities struggle to render decisions on Zoning By-law Amendment applications within 120-days of receipt of an application.
+Anecdotally, staff can advise that many municipalities struggle to render decisions on Zoning By-law Amendment applications.

 In the Mississippi Mills context, the additional challenge to the 120-day timeframe are those Zoning By-law Amendment applications that are associated with a related Official Plan Amendment application (commonly referred to as "joint applications").
 These require the approval of Lanark County as the upper tier approval authority.
 The Act is silent on these situations, where a lower-tier municipality is reliant on an upper-tier municipality for approval of one of the two joint applications.
-Joint applications are usually dealt with in tandem with each other by 'approving in principle' the Zoning By-law Amendment application until such time that the County approves the related Official Plan Amendment applications incomplete until such time that the related Official Plan Amendment is approved by the County and is in full force and effect as staff will have no control over the timing of approval of Official Plan Amendment applications.
+Joint applications are usually dealt with in tandem with each other by 'approving in principle' the Zoning By-law Amendment application.
+Unfortunately, this may result in staff deeming Zoning By-law Amendment applications incomplete until such time that the related Official Plan Amendment is approved by the County and is in full force and effect as staff will have no control over the timing of approval of Official Plan Amendment applications.